-- Continued negotiations with Willowbend Apartment's legal counsel and ordered updated appraisal. - Staff continues to review potential new pole locations and providing feedback to the design team. - Staff engaged internal signal team and BBII signal team to determine potential Real Estate interests. - Review of proposed ESZs from BBII. - Preparation of First Written Offer package for KB Homes.
-Reviewed ESZ requirements for KB Homes to confirm acquisitions. - Through the Real Estate weekly meetings and the BBII bi-weekly meetings, the need for additional acquisition on the Sonora Gray parcel were eliminated. - Reviewing parcel acquisition options for Marchese parcel with Santa Clara Valley Water District. - Potholing was completed at Diridon Hospitality site.
-Working with engineers to finalize design. - Staff is actively working with PG&E and VTA to gain access to their properties for potholing.
-Submitted acquisition information package/plan to PG&E for their review and started appraisal of PG&E property based on revised design from BBII. - Finalizing appraisal map for Britannia Gateway, which requires PG&E approval.
+- Reached settlement agreement with Willow Bend Apartment's legal counsel.
+Staff is reviewing purchase agreement comments. - Staff continues to review potential new pole locations and providing feedback to the design team. - Staff engaged the Project's internal signal team and BBII signal team to determine potential Real Estate interests. - Staff completed review of all potential ESZs in Segments 3 and 4 has identified a handful of potential ESZ acquisitions to discuss with the contractor. - Reviewed ESZ requirements for KB Homes to confirm acquisition area and made First Written Offer to KB Homes and Google. - Discussed pre-acquisition possession terms with Google - Through the Real Estate weekly meetings and the BBII bi-weekly meetings, the need for additional acquisition from the Sonora Gray parcel were eliminated. - Reviewing parcel acquisition options for Marchese parcel with Santa Clara Valley Water District. - Finalized design for Diridon Hospitality, achieving the reduction of the acquisition area. - Completed appraisal of PG&E property.

+Continued to finalize appraisal map for Britannia Gateway, and achieved PG&E approval.

-- Continue to negotiate for all open parcels. - Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Finalize appraisals for PG&E parcel, Google parcel, and South San Francisco parcel and make offers. - Send updated Grant Deeds to Stephens reflecting the new legal descriptions. - Meet with Intuitive Surgical to discuss the modified acquisitions on their property. - Safety group to coordinate with VTA safety to comply with their permitting requirements. - Finalize design for Diridon Hospitality and meet with their real estate and design team. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+- Continue to negotiate for all open parcels. - Continue review of ESZ needs and work with BBII to finalize. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offer to PG&E and negotiate for early possession. - Meet with Diridon Hospitality to discuss acquisition. - Work with Britain Gateway for potholing access. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels and thereafter newly identified parcels.